 Ratings act as social proof that your product or service addresses the problems it claims.
 So it’s an essential factor that can either attract or repel both warm and hot leads.

-The red color presents the magnitude of bad ratings while the green one represents satisfied customers.
+The red color represents the magnitude of bad ratings while the green one represents satisfied customers.
 And the grey part represents the fence-sitters, who need a slight push to the promoters’ side.

 There are many different graphs and other types of visual displays of information.
 But only a handful will work for the majority of your survey result presentation needs.